ah-med/playground/playwright-mcp/README.md

 A modern React TypeScript todo application with authentication and comprehensive e2e testing using Playwright.

+## 🚀 Purpose: Rapid Prototyping → Reliable Automation

+This project demonstrates the **powerful workflow** of using **Playwright MCP** for rapid prototyping and debugging, then converting to **Playwright tests** for reliable CI/CD automation.

+### **The Workflow**

+1. **🔍 Rapid Prototyping with MCP Browser**

+   - Use natural language commands to interact with your app in real-time
+   - Take screenshots, check console logs, and debug instantly
+   - Test user flows quickly without writing test code

+2. **🔄 Convert to Playwright Tests**

+   - Transform MCP interactions into reliable, maintainable test code
+   - Create comprehensive test suites for CI/CD pipelines
+   - Ensure consistent, automated testing

+3. **⚡ CI/CD Automation**
+   - Run tests in automated environments
+   - Catch regressions early in development
+   - Maintain high code quality

+**📖 See [`PLAYWRIGHT_MCP_GUIDE.md`](./PLAYWRIGHT_MCP_GUIDE.md) for the complete workflow guide!**

 ## Features

 ### 🔐 Authentication System